-For People Who Don’t Like Sci-Fi
+For People Who Think They Don’t Like Sci-Fi

 A friend bought a copy of The Chronocar with the simple intention of supporting me, and decided to read it to see what it was all about.
 He was surprised to find that he enjoyed it so much because, as he told me later, “I hate science fiction!”
 At least two other people have written reviews where they clearly express a dislike or ambivalence for science fiction, yet they admit that they enjoyed my story.